Many people enjoy a drink now and then. But how is that alcohol affecting your body?

 - Triglyceride levels

-One of the more frequent causes of high ALT levels is a condition commonly referred to as a fatty liver, which is a reversible condition that occurs when large amounts of triglycerides accumulate in liver cells.
+One of the more frequent causes of high ALT levels is a condition commonly referred to as a fatty liver, which is a reversible condition that occurs when large amounts of triglycerides (the type of fat typically found in food) accumulate in liver cells.
 In the United States, alcohol abuse is one of the largest contributors to fatty liver, but other causes include elevated blood glucose and excess body weight.
 Disease and certain medications can also increase ALT.

 How can I decrease my elevated ALT?